You must be at least 18 years old or a high school graduate to become a certified high school sports official.

-The Minnesota State High School League (MSHSL) certifies high school soccer officials.
+The Minnesota State High School League (MSHSL) coordinates eligibility for high school officials.

 - Pass an online test.

-In addition to the annual requirements listed above, you must attend a 3-hour classroom session once every three years.
+Each official also must attend a 4-hour classroom session once every three years.

-Once certified, you can officiate MSHSL-affiliated high school varsity and subvarsity matches anywhere in Minnesota.
+Once certified, you can officiate high school varsity and subvarsity matches anywhere in Minnesota.

 Reciprocity with Other States

 Some Midwestern states offer reciprocal registration.
 If you register in one of these states and want to officiate in Minnesota, you can request reciprocity through your primary state association.
 For instructions and a list of participating states, see “Reciprocity” in the MSHSL Manual for Athletic Officials.

 Note that you will not be eligible to receive postseason section and state tournament assignments in Minnesota unless you register and certify directly with MSHSL and meet the League’s minimum games requirement.